 - Association of Turkish-American Scientists 2002 award for the “Advancement of Education” in Turkey honoring his founding of Space Camp Turkey

 - 2003 “Turkish-American of the Year” award by the Turkish-American Association of Southern California

 - Ellis Island Medal of Honor, May 15, 2004

 - FDI Magazine’s award “Personality of the Year”, 2005

 Mr. Tuncer married Mary Mills in 1963.
 They have two married daughters who live in Northern California

 Founder of ESBAS

-Mary Tuncer is the co-founder of GFTSE (Global Friendship Through Space Education) and Chairwoman of the ESBAS Board of Directors.
+Mary Tuncer is the co-founder of GFTSE (Global Friendship Through Space Education) and Honorary President of ESBAS.
 Mrs. Tuncer also has an active role in the management of Space Camp Turkey.
 In her earlier career, Mrs. Tuncer taught French and social studies at the junior high school level and worked as a graduate admissions evaluator at the University of Southern California.